-Canon 6D versus Sony A6500
+Canon 6D vs Sony A6500

-The Canon EOS 6D and the Sony Alpha A6500 are two enthusiast cameras that were announced, respectively, in September 2012 and October 2016.
+The Canon EOS 6D and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and October 2016.
 The 6D is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D) and an APS-C (A6500) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (50 percent) than the Canon 6D.
 Moreover, the A6500 is substantially lighter (41 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (6D) and the Sony E-Mount Lens Catalog (A6500).
 Mirrorless cameras, such as the A6500, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the 6D gets 1090 shots out of its LP-E6 battery, while the A6500 can take 350 images on a single charge of its NP-FW50 power pack.
 The power pack in the A6500 can be charged via the USB port, which can be very convenient when travelling.